ellisvalentiner/MuellerTextAnalysis/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-Read in the report (downloaded as CSV from [Factbase](https://%20f2.link/mr-sheet)).
+This code chunk reads in the text from the report (downloaded as CSV from [Factbase](https://%20f2.link/mr-sheet)).
 The Factbase version of the report has been human-reviewed to fix errors in the OCR process.

 ``` r
 report <- read_csv(